tokee/solr-cdx/README.md

 ## Status and Limitations

  * The current scope is proof of concept
- * There is no CDX Server API, so solr-cdx cannot be used as a drop-in replacement
+ * CDX Server API-support is extremely preliminary
  * Feature tested with sample data from archive.org and 20M CDX-entries from the Danish Net Archive
  * Not scale tested